dissys/sbol-visual-client/README.md

 ```

 ### ```Metadata``` examples
-The following examples show how to retrieve metadata about the CDGlyph term.
+The following examples show how to retrieve metadata about the CDSGlyph term.

 **Python**:
 ```python